georgeee/itmo-7sem-networks/jitterbug.md

 All nodes listen to specified (same for all nodes) udp port {udp_port}.
 Node is free to listen to any tcp port, but it shouldn't be changed during node's lifetime.

+Every node has it's unique host_id identifier.
+It can be either hash of mac address or just a random value.
+The only restriction for it is to be unique.
+This value is to be used to more easily navigate through node list (without messing around with addresses).
+Note, that node can possibly have few addresses (e.g. one IPv4 and another IPv6), which isn't a problem as far as it's reachable by every such address.

 ### Orphan state

 Being orphan means that you are not associated yet with any subnet.